Tennis DFS Picks for DraftKings & FanDuel: The Tennis Daily Plug, U.S. Open September 5

 Low-Risk Lineup Strategy:

-Even with the reduction in matches, strategy for low-risk remains relatively similar.
+Even with the reduction in matches, strategy for low-risk remains relatively similar to large slates.
 Finding the most stark moneyline/salary mispricings is still the most important factor in choosing low-risk players.
+Additionally, on fast hard courts like the ones in New York, aces are an important consideration as they are more prevalent and have a greater impact on fantasy scoring.

-The biggest difference comes in the amount of variance there actually is in the DFS game.
+The biggest difference between short slate and larger slate low-risk play comes in the amount of variance there actually is in the DFS game.
 The margins are incredibly thin.
-1v1’s and 2v2’s are ever more common as ownership condenses on the few top plays.
+1v1’s and 2v2’s are more common as ownership condenses on the few top plays.

 One strategy that comes into play on short slates is the “low-risk punt.”
 In this strategy, the lineup includes one player among the lowest priced (the “punt”), a player in a “coin-flip” matchup (between 40% and 60% win odds), and four expensive players with high win odds.
 This strategy is best employed on slates with a large number of big favorites and only a handful of “coin-flip” matchups to pick from.